 (Source: National Review, December 27, 2018)

-Read the full text of the > 560-page tax reform legislation, titled “Tax Cuts and Jobs Act.” (or not).
+Read the full text of the > 560-page tax reform legislation, the so-called “Tax Cuts and Jobs Act.”